ericastor/rmzoo/README.md

 - `python rmupdater.py test.txt testDatabase`.

+### rmzoo

-`rmzoo.py` then takes the database built by `rmupdater.py`, and carries out various tasks.
+`rmzoo.py` then takes the database built by `rmupdater.py`, and carries out various tasks as controlled by its options.
+The basic command is

+- `python rmzoo.py [options]`;

+however, if you need to specify a database title, add it to the command as follows:

+- `python rmzoo.py [database title] [options]`

+---

 To query the database for a fact (which will determine whether it is known or contradicted, and give the justification in either case), run the command